guettli/django-htmx-fun/README.md

 The Django Forms library has all you need to write database focused applications.

-Sending HTML fragements over the wire keeps my application simple.
+Sending HTML fragments over the wire keeps my application simple.

 There is just one thing which is outdated (although it is still perfectly fine).
 The need for a full page refresh after submitting a form.